THE

 Source

-Later, Uli Behringer decided to turn his Juno-60 clone into a reality, not just concept art.
+Later, Uli Behringer decided to turn this into a reality, not just concept art.
 Uli talks about the synth's progress in an rare 2015 interview with Amazona.de (see interview link at the bottom of this article), stating "...we want to create someething extraordinary here".
 Indeed.

-Under the guidance of project leads Pete Sadler and Rob Belcham, it changed from a Juno-60 clone into the popular DeepMind 12 synth — a vastly different synth both in tone and function compared to the Juno-60.
+Under the guidance of project leads Pete Sadler and Rob Belcham, it changed course from a Juno clone into the popular DeepMind 12 synth — a vastly different synth both in circuits, tone and function compared to the Juno-106.

-Many DeepMind 12 circuits ended up quite different from a real Juno-60, including no Juno-60 analog chorus (a defining feature of the Juno-60's classic sound) and others, and even though it retained the Juno-60-like appearance, its overall sound ended up not quite a Juno-60, but rather a unique sounding synth in it's own right.
+Many DeepMind 12 circuits ended up quite different from a real Juno, including different filters, oscillator design, amp circuit, etc and no Juno-60 analog chorus (a defining feature of the Juno-60's classic sound), and even though it retained the Juno-60-like appearance, its overall sound ended up not quite a Juno-60, but rather a unique sounding synth in it's own right.
 The synth has become one of the best selling synths of all time, covered in major magazines and websites.

 The Behringer DeepMind Analog Synthesizer

-Fast forward a few years later, and Uli decided to get back to basics and create a Juno-60 clone that would faithfully capture the breathtaking Juno-60 magical tone that captivated the '80s and beyond.
-Utilizing circuits including Juno-60 analog filters, the revered analog Juno-60 chorus, and other authentic circuilts, their Juno-60 clone "Neptune-80" was revealed by Behringer on March 10, 2023:
+Fast forward a few years later, and Uli decided to get back to basics and create an authentic Juno-60 clone that would faithfully capture the breathtaking Juno-60 magic sound that captivated the '80s and beyond.
+Utilizing cloned circuits including Juno-60 analog filters, the revered analog Juno-60 chorus, Amp, oscillators, and other authentic circuilts, their Juno-60 clone "Neptune-80" was revealed by Behringer on March 10, 2023:

 The Behringer JN-80 Analog Synthesizer